nezcodin/Animeto/README.md

 ## Super Stretch Goals

+The user will hopefully one day be able to
 -Create their own profile so that they can save their lists and refer back to them later/continue to add on to it -Rearrange their watch list in order of importance to them -Have all of these same functionalities for finding new manga to read